-Collateral is valued daily at market price (mark to market).
+Collateral is valued daily on a mark to market basis.

 Haircuts can be applied to collateral received in the form of securities according to the level of risk.
-Margin calls occur daily unless otherwise indicated in the master agreement covering these transactions or in case of agreement between the management company and the counterparty on the application of a trigger point.
+Margin calls occur daily unless otherwise indicated in the master agreement covering these transactions on in case of agreement between the management company and the counterparty on the application of a trigger point.